Rao's

-Rao's (/'reɪoʊz/) is a Southern Italian restaurant founded in 1896.
-It is located at 455 East 114th Street, on the corner of Pleasant Avenue in East Harlem, New York City.
-Rao's has sister restaurants in Los Angeles and Las Vegas, Nevada.
+Rao's (/'reɪoʊz/) is an Italian-American restaurant founded in 1896.
+It is located at 455 East 114th Street, on the corner of Pleasant Avenue in East Harlem (or Italian Harlem), New York City.
+Rao's has a sister restaurant in Los Angeles.

 History

 The restaurant was started in 1896 by Joshua Anthony Rao, who moved with his parents from Italy to the United States.
 He bought a small shop in Italian Harlem, once a very large Italian-American community, and ran the restaurant until his death in 1909.
 Louis Rao took over the business.
-He was seen by many as a very suave man.
-He had his hair cut at the Waldorf-Astoria Hotel and wore many fancy suits.
+Seen by many as a very suave man, he had his hair cut at the Waldorf-Astoria Hotel and wore many fancy suits.

-In December 2006, Rao's opened a second restaurant in Las Vegas, under executive chef Carla Pellegrino, with two ten-table rooms and additional seating available on an outdoor garden patio.
-In early 2009, Rao's in Las Vegas opened a bocce bar outside and began offering bocce lessons and cocktails there.
-In July 2013, Frank Pellegrino Jr. announced on Late Night with Jimmy Fallon that Rao's will open in Hollywood soon.
-It has since been opened.

 Rao's now sells products in gourmet markets and supermarkets.
 Products include pasta, sauces, as well as olive oil.

 Though small, Italian Harlem culture is still kept alive by Rao's and the Giglio Society of East Harlem.
 Every year on the second weekend of August in honor of Back To School, the Feast of Our Lady of Mount Carmel and the "Dancing of the Giglio" is performed while thousands of visitors and onlookers celebrate the once largest Italian community in New York City.

 The New York Post describes the restaurant as "one of the hardest places to get into in the city".

-Notable patrons of the eatery have included John Gotti, Rudy Giuliani, Robert De Niro, Al Pacino, Matt Sullivan, Paul Vario, Anthony Salerno, Henry Hill, Steven Crea, Michael Rosenthal, Bill Clinton, Hillary Clinton, Anthony Scaramucci, Donald Trump, Bo Dietl and many New York members of the La Cosa Nostra.
+Notable patrons of the eatery have included John Gotti, Rudy Giuliani, Robert De Niro, and others like Bo Dietl.

+Other locations

+In December 2006, Rao's opened a second restaurant in Las Vegas at Caesars Palace, under executive chef Carla Pellegrino, with two ten-table rooms and additional seating available on an outdoor garden patio.
+In early 2009, Rao's in Las Vegas opened a bocce bar outside and began offering bocce lessons and cocktails there.
+The Las Vegas location closed in 2021.

+A third location, in Hollywood, Los Angeles, was announced by Frank Pellegrino Jr. on Late Night with Jimmy Fallon in July 2013, and it opened in September of that year.

+In October 2023, a fourth location was opened at the Loews Miami Beach Hotel in South Beach Miami, Florida.

 In media

 Film

 In the movie The Wolf of Wall Street, which premiered in December 2013, Jordan Belfort (Leonardo DiCaprio) is seen eating dinner in Rao's restaurant during a meeting with private investigator Bo Dietl.

 Woody Allen and Mia Farrow regularly ate at Rao's in the 1980s.
 Mrs. Rao inspired the character Tina Vitale in his 1984 film Broadway Danny Rose.

+Jars of sauce can be seen in the grocery store scene in the movie Christmas with the Kranks.